isomerpages/mindef-sg101/_social-national-identity/creating-a-shared-identity-as-singaporeans.md

 A national identity acts as a bulwark against forces that may seek to fracture society.
 It pulls Singaporeans together in a time of crisis instead of fragmenting into separate ethnic groups.

-This was the concern that Mr Goh Chok Tong, then Prime Minister, posed during a parliamentary debate on 5 May 1999: “In a crunch, where the interests of the tribe and the state diverge, can we be sure that the sense of belonging to a state will be stronger than the primordial instinct of belonging to a tribe?”
+This was the concern that then-PM Goh Chok Tong brought up during a parliamentary debate on 5 May 1999.
+He said, “in a crunch, where the interests of the tribe and the state diverge, can we be sure that the sense of belonging to a state will be stronger than the primordial instinct of belonging to a tribe?”

 ![Alt text for image on Isomer site](/images/society/sharedid/social-quotes-06-v2.png)